venezia-antonio/DifferentialDriveRobot_ROS/README.md

     $ roslaunch ddr IO_Linearization.py

-to assign a desired trajectory to the robot
+to assign a desired trajectory to the robot following the I/O Linearization controller based.